 Shared web hosting is the cheapest hosting option available on the market and therefore popular among small businesses that want to have a relatively simple web presence.
-Within this option many websites of multiple customers share the same server hardware.
-If you don’t need root access to gain administrative rights and if are okay with a hosting plan that shares all of its resources (e.g. cpu, memory, filesystem, sockets, et cetera), then shared web hosting is a cheap hosting option.
+Within this option, many websites of multiple customers share the same server hardware.
+If you don’t need root access to gain administrative rights and if are okay with a hosting plan that shares all of its resources (e.g. CPU, memory, filesystem, sockets, et cetera), then shared web hosting is a cheap hosting option.

-A shared web hosting account doesn’t require profound knowledge of the hosting technology and its control systems.
-Most hosting providers offer two flavours for shared web hosting, the well-known Windows OS and Linux alternative – managed through a user-friendly cPanel account.
+A shared web hosting account doesn’t require a profound knowledge of the hosting technology and its control systems.
+Most hosting providers offer two flavors for shared web hosting, the well-known Windows OS and Linux alternative – managed through a user-friendly cPanel account.
 In case you’re a high bandwidth user or a relatively large data storage processor, or when your hosting demand requires a plurality of email accounts and direct access to database solutions, then think of a dedicated server as your ideal option.
 If you don’t have too much in-house hosting knowledge available, then try a managed dedicated server instead.

 A cloud server on the other hand might be a better option to choose if you’re looking for very elastic and feature-rich hosting.